XinyaoYI/cibench/README.md

 $ make opt
 ```

 You can easily adjust your compiler preferences by modifying $(COMPILER_CC) and $(COMPILER_CXX) in Makefile.
-The produced binaries enable the highest optimization levels, including -O3, -Ofast, -march=native, -mtune=native, profile guided optimization (PGO), and link timeoptimization (LTO), the optimization levels can be downgraded by modifying CFLAGSs.
+The produced binaries enable the highest optimization levels, including -O3, -Ofast, -march=native, -mtune=native, profile guided optimization (PGO), and link timeoptimization (LTO), the optimization levels can be downgraded by modifying $(CFLAGS).
+Since enabling PGO optimization, the "make" process will start with an instrumented compilation, follow by a profiled execution, the information from the profiled execution will be fed back to the compiler.

 To install USQCD Chroma and GSL, please following the guidance inside corresponding folders.